 Employers and managers can support kind and mindful actions in the workplace.

-Local Workplaces Showing Kindness
+Local Businesses Showing Kindness to Their Employees

 Fall Creek Farm & Nursery surprised 12 children who attend the YMCA/Eugene 4-J BEST program at Howard Elementary School with new bicycles.
 The bicycles were assembled by company employees during a team building exercise.
 Unbeknownst to the employees, the bicycles were going to be given to kids who attend the afterschool-care program for kids from low-income families.